revaturelabs/forge-generation-service/README.md

 3) Unable to add more than one degree to the education section of a portfolio; if a degree is already listed, the add button will replace the existing entry with a new one.

-4) PDF functionality does not exist on the front end.
-Admins should be able to save PDFs as well in order to send them to prospective employers.
+4) PDF functionality does not exist on the front end, and PDFs can't currently be stored to the Revature s3 bucket.
+Further info on this issue can be found in the PDF Generation Service project.
+Also, an important user story we didn't consider: An admin should be able to save/export PDFs in order to send them to prospective employers.

 5) Long wait time after new user registration before the registered user can log in.